paxoscn/concise/init-db/README.md

 # Database Initialization Scripts

-This directory contains SQL scripts that are automatically executed when the MySQL container starts for the first time.
+This directory contains SQL scripts that are automatically executed when the PostgreSQL container starts for the first time.

 ## Scripts